WCSCourses/WWPG_2021/manuals/module_transcriptomics/module_transcriptomics.md

 samtools faidx PccAS_v3_genome.fa
 ```

-Load chromosome 14 into Artemis from the command line, displaying the mapped reads from each sample:
+Load the genome sequence and annotation into Artemis from the command line, displaying the mapped reads from each sample:

 ```shell
 # type the following into the terminal